-This template combines three key reports:
+This 3-statement model template combines three key reports:

 Balance sheet: When paired with the profit and loss statement, the balance sheet shows how much cash or investment you need to support the sales and profits on the income statement.

-Net income from the income statement flows into the balance sheet as change in retained earnings (adjusted for payment of dividends).
+Net income from the income statement flows into the balance sheet as a change in retained earnings (adjusted for payment of dividends).

 Cash flow: This statement displays the change in cash over a period along with both the beginning and ending balances for that period in cash.